Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 Rehabilitation centres tackle a broad range of addictions from physical dependence to substance use disorders and behavioural addictions.

-Some of the addictions that rehabilitation centres treat are:
+Some of the addictions treated at rehabilitation centres in Cambridge and beyond include:

 - Gambling addiction